Alice, Sweet Alice: Plot

 In 1961, in Paterson, New Jersey, divorced mother Catherine Spages visits Father Tom with her two daughters, nine-year-old Karen and twelve-year-old Alice, who both attend St. Michael's Parish Girls' School.
 Karen is preparing for her First Communion, and Father Tom gives her his mother's crucifix as a gift.
-A jealous Alice puts on a translucent mask, frightening Father Tom's housekeeper, Mrs. Tredoni.
+A jealous Alice puts on a Halloween mask, frightening Father Tom's housekeeper, Mrs. Tredoni.
 Alice steals Karen's porcelain doll, scares her, and threatens her if she tells anyone.

-On the day of her First Communion, Karen is strangled to death in the church transept by a person wearing a translucent mask and a yellow raincoat, her crucifix ripped from her neck, and her body set on fire.
+Moments before her First Communion, Karen is strangled to death in the church transept by a person wearing a Halloween mask and a yellow raincoat; her crucifix is ripped from her neck and her body is set on fire.
 A nun makes the horrific discovery, disrupting the communion ceremony.

-After Karen's funeral, Catherine's ex-husband Dominick begins independently investigating her murder, while Detective Spina formally handles the case.
+After Karen's funeral, Catherine's ex-husband Dominick begins to investigate her murder independently while Detective Spina handles the case formally.
+Spina suspects Alice may be responsible for her sister's murder based on her documented history of antisocial behavior.
 Catherine's sister Annie moves in to help her, though Alice and Annie despise each other.
+Annie also expresses her belief that Alice murdered Karen, much to her husband Jim's dissent.

-Catherine sends Alice to deliver a rent check to their landlord, the morbidly obese Mr. Alphonso, and he attempts to molest her.
-Annie is attacked by a masked figure.
+Catherine sends Alice to deliver a rent check to their landlord, the morbidly obese Mr. Alphonso.
+When he attempts to molest her, Alice hurts his pet kitten by strangling it and hurling it at the floor.
+Annie is attacked and stabbed by a masked figure in the apartment stairwell.
 At the hospital, she claims that Alice tried to kill her.
-Alice is sent to a psychiatric institution for evaluation.
+Alice is detained and takes a polygraph examination, and insists Karen is the one that attacked Annie.
+The results show Alice is telling the truth, but she is still sent to a psychiatric institution for evaluation.